Princess in a Tower

 I also recommend a couple of skill challenge obstacles along the way.
 Here are a couple of options.
 These are fail-forward obstacles.
 They won’t stop the adventure, just slow it down and cause the loss of some equipment and maybe some hit points.

 - 3 successful dexterity checks are required to cross the river.
+(See DC and Skill Check on the Words! post)

 - 1st Failure – You slip on the slick, moss-covered stones.
 It is difficult, but you manage to regain your footing.